marknguy/Snowcone-Greengrass/README.md

      unzip greengrass-nucleus-latest.zip -d GreengrassCore &&
      rm greengrass-nucleus-latest.zip
      ```
 3. Install the Java runtime.
+We use the Amazon Corretto headless version because it includes bug fixes and omits unnessary GUI.
      ```
      sudo amazon-linux-extras install java-openjdk11
      ```
-4. Run the following commands to provide the credentials to the AWS IoT Greengrass Core software.
+4. Provide the credentials to allow you to install AWS IoT Greengrass Core software.
+Replace the values below with your credentials.
      ```
      export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
      export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
      ```
 5. Run the AWS IoT Greengrass Core installer.
 Replace argument values in your command as follows.
-     - GreengrassInstaller.
-The path to the folder where you unpacked the AWS IoT Greengrass Core software installer.
      - `region`.
 The AWS Region in which to find or create resources.
+Example `us-east-1`.
      - `MyGreengrassCore`.
 The name of the AWS IoT thing for your Greengrass core device.
+Example `Snowcone88`.
      - `MyGreengrassCoreGroup`.
 The name of AWS IoT thing group for your Greengrass core device.
+Example `FaceDetectors`.
      ```
      sudo -E java -Droot="/greengrass/v2" -Dlog.store=FILE \
        -jar ./GreengrassInstaller/lib/Greengrass.jar \